lcharette/UF_FormGenerator/README.md

 }
 ```

-Let's look at the `name` field more closer:
+Let's look closer at the `name` field :

 ```
 "form" : {